SatyendraBanjare/Formalized-Data-Structures/README.md

 # Formalized-Data-Structures

-Coq Formalization of Data Structures
+Here is my attempt to do Coq Formalization of some commonly used Data Structures.